 William J. Van Houten joined the Office of Economic Adjustment in 2019 and serves as Senior Project Manager and Associate Director, Military Installation Sustainability.
 Before joining OEA, Mr. Van Houten spent 19 years in the Office of the Secretary of Defense as a project manager/policy analyst advancing military mission issues in a number of areas including international environmental engagement and compliance.
 Previously, he served as a warranted contracting officer and branch head at various Naval Systems Commands.
 Mr. Van Houten entered the Federal government as a Presidential Management Intern and holds the following degrees: M.S from Industrial College of the Armed Forces; M.P.P. from Harvard University; J.D. from William and Mary;

 Western Regional Office, Management Analyst

 Carolyn Wallace has been with the Office of Economic Adjustment for 16 years and currently is the Management Analyst for the Western Regional Office.
 Prior to joining OEA, Ms. Wallace spent 13 years in various civilian positions at the former McClellan Air Force Base.
 She worked for the County of Sacramento, California Base Transition Office in assisting the U.S. Air Force with transferring the former McClellan Air Force Base to McClellan Park, LLC.

-Julie Zollner joined the Office of Economic Adjustment in 2019 and serves as Office Manager.
-Prior to joining OEA, Ms. Zollner worked for the U.S. Department of Army for 14 years as a Management Analyst in various programs from the garrison level to the Headquarters Department of Army, with her last position as the Manpower and Agreements Branch Chief at the Resource Management Office for the U.S. Army Garrison at Fort Benning.
-She earned her M.B.A. with a concentration in contracts and procurement management and a B.S. in Business Administration from the University of Mary Washington..
+Julie Zollner joined the Office of Economic Adjustment in 2019 and serves as the Office Manager.
+Prior to joining OEA, Ms. Zollner worked for the U.S. Department of Army for 16 years as a Management Analyst in various programs from the garrison level to the Headquarters Department of Army, with her last position as the Manpower and Agreements Branch Chief at the Resource Management Office for the U.S. Army Garrison at Fort Benning.
+She earned her MBA with a concentration in contracts and procurement management and a BS in Business Administration from the University of Mary Washington.